 1. Log in to the Shopify App Store and find the Magefan Blog.

-2. Click Add app on the Magefan Blog App listing page.
+2. Click Install on the Magefan Blog App listing page.

-Once you install the app you'll find it in the Apps and sales channel settings section in your Shopify admin.
+Once you install the app you'll find it in the Apps section in your Shopify admin.

 Note: if you've chosen a paid plan you'll see charges in the next invoice.
 Magefan issues charges in a recurring manner.
 To see your current invoice click on the Blog App on the list of apps.